 Stiles Stilinski was alone.
 It was not a romantic solitude like in some cheap young adult novel; it was suffocating.
-As the adrenaline drained from his system his chest was left hollow, and his shoulders curled to cocoon him.
+As the adrenaline leaked out of his system his chest was left hollow, and his shoulders curled to cocoon him.
 He was alone on a rooftop with no more options- no more friends or family.
 He had just been abandoned by his last remaining anchor.
 Everything- everyone else who had kept him grounded, who had helped him?
 Gone.

 "What am I gonna do now?"